lbormann/darts-hub/README.md

+## INSTALL INSTRUCTION

+### Windows - Linux - MacOS

+Download the appropiate file for your os in the release section.
+On Linux / MacOS you probably need to make it executable (chmod +x autodarts-desktop)

 ## BUGS

 It may be buggy.
 I've just coded it for fast fun with https://autodarts.io.
 You can give me feedback in Discord > wusaaa

 ## TODOs